chisui/dakka/thesis/main.md

 In addition to these foundational Actors Akka provides more features for Actors like control over Actors mailboxes[@Akka-docu-mailboxes], message routing[@Akka-docu-routing], clustering of Actor Systems[@Akka-docu-cluster] and more.

-The way Akka is implemented lets it differ from the traditional Actor Model in some cases and extends it:
+The way Akka is implemented distinguishes it from the traditional Actor Model in some cases and extends it:

 - Actors have two kinds of state: The internal state of the Actor class instance and the current `Receive` behavior.
 - A strict order on messages is enforced.
 For every pair of Actors in the Actorsystem it is ensured that messages from one of those Actors to the other are handled in the same order they were sent.